 D&D Logical Statement Puzzles

 The first type of logic D&D puzzles is really easy to incorporate in your game and a lot of fun.
 But they should be used very sparingly or your players will get bored eventually.
-For example:
+(If you wish to see the illustrated puzzles just keep scrolling) For example:

 I have a pot of potato soup.
 The following statements are true: